InfrastructureServices/bind-tests/README.md

     dnf install -y tmt podman
     tmt run

+It is possible to test on local machine.
+Testing on temporary machines is suggested, it might change existing configuration!

 To test in on local machine, run:

     tmt run --all provision -h local